Using the art of science

 - a creative way of note-taking & remember concepts

-I believe it is important to communicate science, STEM and STEAM in a variety of ways so that our messages reach as many kids, students and people as possible.
+I believe it is important to communicate science, STEM, STEAM and ESTEAM in a variety of ways so that our messages reach as many kids, students and people as possible.
 For example, one of my mantra’s regarding the future of our oceans is “people have to love it before they are moved to save it”.
 So why not make a COMM-Ocean about our Blue Planet through my visual storytelling!
-Over the past couple of years I have been honoured to be featured in a number of different science communication platforms from interviews and Podcasts to Google Hangouts about my approach to science communication through art.
+Over the past couple of years I have been honoured to be featured in a number of different science communication platforms from interviews and podcasts, tv shows to Google hangouts about my approach to science communication through art.
 Below are links to my latest COMM-Ocean:

 ‘How I Got My Job’, an interview I did with the talented Leah Cannon of the Life Science Network.
 You can read how I went from the muddy waters of Moreton Bay to TV appearances about Marine Parks to running my own small business and living a life of ESTEAM at How I Got My Job.